Margaret Carr (writer): "Cooking Chat"

 While women read Carr's "Cooking Chat" to learn about the continuously changing innovations, methods of cooking, and newly available ingredients in the twentieth-century Canadian world of food, Carr also frequently reflected upon steady staples in the Canadian diet.
 One such example, as noted by the Canadian food historian Dorothy Duncan, was Carr's May 1954 reflection on the continual popularity of tea in Canada.
 However, even though a Canadian fondness for tea was consistent throughout the century, Carr also reflects that the method of consumption had changed from loose leaf to evolving styles of teabags within the century.

 In 1953, she was the only Canadian among fifty culinary journalists to be invited to Paris for a weekend conference.

-On May 5, 1954, it was announced in the Toronto Star that Carr would be flying to Denmark with eleven other food editors from North America as a guest of the Danish government.
+On 5 May 1954, it was announced in the Toronto Star that Carr would be flying to Denmark with eleven other food editors from North America as a guest of the Danish Government.
 Among the established food authors were names such as Cecily Brownstone, although Carr was the only Canadian to be invited.
 For this tour, Carr had the opportunity to first go to New York City for a farewell lunch at the Copenhagen restaurant where she met the president of the Scandinavian Airlines and the Danish Consul General.
 From there, the food editors traveled to Copenhagen and were invited by the Danish government to tour palaces, dairies, fish canneries, bacon and ham factories, and other plants in Denmark whose goods were shipped to Canada for export in 1954.
 They were also invited to meet several "prominent Danes within politics, economics, trade, arts and crafts and the minister of foreign affairs".

-Carr's "Cooking Chat" was so influential in the Toronto world of food that when the Toronto International Institute was writing their Season's Greetings in Food - Christmas 1963 cookbook, they purposefully emulated Carr's writing style by frequently saving clippings of her column for their reference.
+Carr's "Cooking Chat" was so influential in the Toronto world of food that when the Toronto International Institute was writing their Season's Greetings in Food – Christmas 1963 cookbook, they purposefully emulated Carr's writing style by frequently saving clippings of her column for their reference.
 They strove, like Carr, to cheerily promote culinary diversity in a fun, economical, and nutritious manner.

-Life
+Personal life

 Carr was married to Kenneth Randall Carr for forty-three years upon his death.
 Together they had four children; Susan, Martha, John, and Charlotte.

-Susan and Martha, the eldest two, were the ages of four and two respectively when Carr began writing “Cooking Chat” in 1951.
+Susan and Martha, the eldest two, were the ages of four and two respectively when Carr began writing "Cooking Chat" in 1951.

-Death

-Carr passed away on Thursday, July 17, 2008, at the age of 95.
-On Saturday, July 19, 2008, funeral services were held at Saint Andrew’s Presbyterian Church in Scarborough in honorarium.
-Carr is buried at Saint Andrew’s Presbyterian Church Cemetery next to her husband.
+Carr died on Thursday, 17 July 2008, at the age of 95.
+On Saturday, 19 July 2008, funeral services were held at Saint Andrew's Presbyterian Church in Scarborough in honorarium.
+Carr is buried at Saint Andrew's Presbyterian Church Cemetery next to her husband.